zowe/docs-site/docs/user-guide/install-zos.md

    A keystore directory needs to be created for a Zowe instance to be launched successfully, and a keystore directory can be shared between Zowe instances and between Zowe runtimes, including between different Zowe releases, unless specified otherwise in the release documentation.

 3. Create and customize an instance directory that contains configuration data required to launch a Zowe runtime and is where log files are stored.
-For instructions, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md).
+For instructions, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md) and [Configuring Zowe with z/OSMF workflows](configure-zowe-zosmf-workflow.md).

    A single Zowe runtime can be launched multiple times from different instance directories, each specifying different port ranges, applications to include at start-up, paths of associated runtimes (Java, Node, z/OSMF).